ethan-averbukh/medical_frontend/README.md

-# **RateTheDoc**
+# **SymptomTracker**

 ## **Project Description**
-A web application for users to come and search for or post reviews on doctors in their area.
+An online journal for users to track a medical issue.

 ## **User Stories**
-User can come to the website immediately begin to search for a doctor based on doctor type and location.
-Information shown about a doctor will be: Wait Time, Bedside Manner, Time spent with patient, Problem resolved, and/or a brief comment.
-If the user wishes to leave a review they are able to create an account and post reviews about doctors already reviewed or create a brand new review about a doctor.
-A User who has created an account will then be able update, and delete their reviews as well.
+A personal journal for users to keep track of their daily activities when a medical symptom appears.
+User can create a journal for a particular issue, and begin to log daily notes about the type of symptom, severity, activities they took part in, foods they ate, etc..
+User will be able to print or download their notes to send to their doctor or take to their doctor appointment

 ## **Project Schedule**